 Receive a notification whenever an arm/disarm occurs within a specific time range.

 Disarm via Doors

-Here you can select which doors to automatically disarm the site when the door is unlocked via badge swipe.
-This option will only be available if the door exists in the site.
+Here you can select which doors will automatically disarm the site when the door is unlocked via a badge swipe.
+This option will only be available if a door exists in the site.

 Here you can configure settings for the alarm console.

 You can add multiple key-codes that arm/disarm the system, as well as a duress key-code that can be used to raise a silent alarm.
 When a duress code is entered into the console, the system will disarm the site but will still trigger alarm notifications and emergency dispatch (if enabled).

 The number of seconds to wait after a keycode is entered on an alarm console before arming the site.

 Enable Console Video Recording

 Gives users access to live and historical video from the alarm console in Command.